Violence Prevention Programs

 The Violence Prevention Program is determined to reduce the frequency and the severity of recidivism for violent injury and criminal activity among persons living in and around Baltimore City.
 Committed to Dr. King's vision of "The Beloved Community," our services focus on the enhancement of personal strengths, conflict resolution and the development of community relationships.

 The VPP includes several component services:

 Violence Intervention Project (VIP): The nationally recognized and evidence, hospital-based violence intervention program.

-- The Bridge Project: a Domestic Violence initiative to break the cycle of intimate partner violence.
+- The Bridge Program: a Domestic Violence Program to break the cycle of intimate partner violence.

 Other donor-specific research projects.

 Violence Prevention Program at the Shock Trauma Center

 Business Development Manager

 R Adams Cowley Shock Trauma Center

 Office: 410-328-7347 Cell: 443-462-8849